sizious/dcload-ip/README.md

   The background of the screen will be blue.

-* For the Broadband Adapter only: if the status line reports "link change..." and does not change back to "idle..." within a short period of time, you may have a cable problem. dcload-ip will not work while "link change..." is displayed, or before it is displayed the first time.
+* For the **Broadband Adapter** only: if the status line reports `link change...` and does not change back to `idle...` within a short period of time, you may have a cable problem. dcload-ip will not work while `link change...` is displayed, or before it is displayed the first time.
-  The "link change..." message normally is seen when you start dcload-ip, when you execute dc-tool -r, and when you disconnect the ethernet cable.
+  The `link change...` message normally is seen when you start dcload-ip, when you execute `dc-tool -r`, and when you disconnect the ethernet cable.

 * If an exception is caught while a loaded program is running, the screen will turn lighter blue and display the exception info. dcload-ip should be